This glossary is a guide to the VPA’s interpretation of commonly used planning terms*. A full list of sources can be found at the bottom of the page.

-Framework plan: High level coordinating plan which sets policy direction (vision) and spatial structure for a growth area, cluster, or regional city.
+Framework plan: High level coordinating plan which sets policy direction (vision) and spatial structure for a growth area, urban renewal precinct, cluster, or regional city.
 A Framework Plan:

 - Sets out the future vision for a defined area

-- Guides sustainable growth development over the next 30 years
+- Guides sustainable growth development over the longer term

 - Identifies the steps needed to manage growth

 - Defines key projects and infrastructure required to support growth and

 - Provides a more certain environment for making both public and private investment decision

 Freight Activity Centres (FAC): The term Freight Activity Centre defines a key node where intense freight and logistics activity takes place.
 These centres may include ports, airports, rail yards, inter-modal terminals, manufacturing activity, warehouses and distribution centres.